zhou-1/GRE-2018/Quantitive/Valuable questions.md

 1. In the rectangular coordinate system,  the point(3,1) is on the circle with center (0,-3).
 What is the area of the circle?
 2. In a plane, points P and Q are 20 inches apart.
 If point R is randomly chosen from all the points in the plane that are 20 inches from P, what is the probability that R is closer to P than it is to Q?
 3. There is a circle of center O, points R,W,T,S on the circle.
 RS=ST=4, angle RST equals 120 degree.
 What is the length of arc RWT?
 Image in folder images.
+4. In the xy-plane, line k has slope 2 and passes through the point (3,r).
+Quantity A: r; Quantity B: 3.

 # 2. Number